Gait Analysis in Essendon & Blackburn

 What we do

 At Melbourne Podiatry Clinic we take a detailed medical history followed by a comprehensive examination of the painful area.
 We then conduct a gait analysis to determine the exact cause of your pain to provide the best treatment.
 Our patients are assessed either walking or running on a treadmill using motion capture software.
 This enables us to assess the position of your hips, knees and feet to see if these are contributing factors to your pain.
 Before we prescribe an orthotic we will first work with you to determine if simple gait modifications are required to correct your biomechanics.
 If you require orthotics to realign your body, this is done using the Foot Alignment System™ that captures an impression of your foot in stance to more accurately prescribe the exact level of support for you.
-You will also be given footwear advice and stretching/strengthening exercises specific to your condition to help get you back on your feet quicker and back running.
+Your sports podiatrist will also provide footwear advice and stretching/strengthening exercises specific to your condition to help get you back on your feet quicker and back running.

-At Melbourne Podiatry Clinic not only do we treat your foot and leg pain we also teach you to run better – helping you to be more efficient, reduce injury and run stronger!
+At Melbourne Podiatry Clinic not only do we treat your foot and leg pain we also teach you to run better – helping you to be more efficient, reduce running injury and run stronger!
 Running technique plays a significant role in the development of overuse injuries and we can teach you ways to modify your running gait to prevent foot and knee pain.